Skip to content

 Common Spider Species

-The brown recluse is a type of spider that lives in moist areas like dark corners and under furniture like beds, chairs, and boxes.
+The brown recluse is a spider that lives in moist areas like dark corners and under furniture like beds, chairs, and boxes.
 It has long fangs with a small head and is mostly light brown or tan.

-The black widow has venom, which can be deadly if injected into your body from their fangs so it is important to wear gloves when handling this type of spider.
+The black widow has venom, which can be deadly if injected into your body from their fangs, so it is important to wear gloves when handling this type of spider.

 Black widows have a red hourglass shape on their abdomen with a glossy sheen on their bodies.